 First a two-hour journey from Bangkok to the city and then 2-3 hours on a shared speed boat where they make three stops.
 First stop, you can try paragliding (500 Baht per person) if you’re interested.
 The next stop is where you go underwater and the final stop is the island where you can stop to eat or take pictures.
 Sadly, the boat caused seasickness in me and we had to take a trip back immediately.
 Also, they wouldn’t refund our fee so the day was a fail.

 But, we decided to make good use of our money and went shopping instead!
 The malls are another must do in Bangkok.
-I’m writing a post on the top 5 things to do in Bangkok which shall be up soon.
+I have written a post on the top 5 things to do in Bangkok which you can read for more details.

 - Food and Shopping: $272 (AED 1000)